 Here Are The Top 10 Christmas Towns In Illinois.
 They're Magical.

 Does your town really do it up on Christmas?
+What are some of your all-time favorite Christmas towns in Illinois?
 As always, share pics and tips on the Only in Illinois Facebook page!

 What are some of the best Christmas towns in Illinois?

 There are plenty of delightful small towns in Illinois that love to transform themselves into winter wonderlands every year; every single one of them is definitely worth a visit.
 Some of our favorite Illinois Christmas towns include gems like Galena, which gets decorated from top to bottom in stunning lights, delightful tinsel, and of course plenty of snow.
 Naperville is another excellent Christmas village in Illinois, which hosts numerous holiday events throughout the season, and Rockford is a delightful place to visit in the winter thanks to its multi-cultural diversity, which makes it a very unique holiday destination in IL.